vincent0955/ml-triggerbot-ow2/README.md

 This program automatically shoots when an enemy is detected in your crosshair.
 It records the center of your screen and predicts if an enemy is present by feeding each frame into a model trained using Keras on a self-made dataset of 2800 images

-This was made as an project to learn more about ML/DL and was not made with any malicious intent

 # Usage:

 - install dependencies